 One of the primary factors affecting caloric expenditure in lactating mothers is the stage of lactation.
 During the early stages, when breast milk production is establishing, higher energy demands are placed on the body.
 As lactation progresses and milk production becomes more regulated, the caloric expenditure may decrease slightly.

-See also How many calories in a small hamburger
+See also How many calories in a bowl of instant oatmeal

 2. Milk Volume and Composition